ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion: Related Work

 \subsection{CNN-based Image Fusion Methods}

-Deep learning (DL) has been widely introduced into computer vision tasks such as image restoration\cite{chen2020enhanced}, person re-identification\cite{yuan2018deep},\cite{ouyang2018video}, and image super-resolution\cite{zhang2018recent}.
-Attributed to the superior feature representation ability, DL-based IV-IF methods also have occupied the leading position in recent years.
-CNN was initially introduced into the field of IF by Liu et al.\cite{liu2018infrared}, using Siamese convolutional networks to generate weight maps.
-Li et al.\cite{li2018densefuse} proposed a dense-connection AE-based approach, DenseFuse, to fuse IV images, avoiding information loss of deep features in the fused results.
-Jian et al. \cite{jian2020sedrfuse} designed an attention mechanism to fuse deep features based on a symmetric AE network, which enhanced the salient information of infrared images in the fused results.
-Li et al. \cite{li2021rfn} trained a learnable fusion network at two stages to further preserve image details and overcome the limitations of hand-crafted fusion strategies.
-Similarly, Ma et al.\cite{ma2021stdfusionnet} proposed an end-to-end model that utilized a salient target mask to guide the network training to highlight the thermal information.
-To improve the model generalization, Xu et al.\cite{xu2020u2fusion} developed a unified unsupervised fusion framework to deal with different fusion tasks.
+Deep learning (DL) has been widely introduced into computer vision tasks such as image restoration \cite{chen2020enhanced}, person re-identification \cite{yuan2018deep,ouyang2018video}, and image super-resolution \cite{zhang2018recent}.
+Attributed to the superior feature representation ability, DL-based VIF methods have also occupied the leading position in recent years.
+CNN was initially introduced into the field of image fusion by Liu \textit{et al.} \cite{liu2018infrared}, using Siamese convolutional networks to generate weight maps.
+Li \textit{et al.} \cite{li2018densefuse} proposed a dense-connection AE-based approach, DenseFuse, to fuse IV images, avoiding information loss of deep features in the fused results.
+Jian \textit{et al.} \cite{jian2020sedrfuse} designed an attention mechanism to fuse deep features based on a symmetric AE network, which enhanced the salient information of infrared images in the fused results.
+Li \textit{et al.} \cite{li2021rfn} trained a learnable fusion network at two stages to further preserve image details and overcome the limitations of hand-crafted fusion strategies.
+Similarly, Ma \textit{et al.} \cite{ma2021stdfusionnet} proposed an end-to-end model that utilized a salient target mask to guide the network training to highlight the thermal information.
+To improve the model generalization, Xu \textit{et al.} \cite{xu2020u2fusion} developed a unified unsupervised fusion framework to deal with different fusion tasks.
+To efficiently utilize the multi-scale deep features, Wang \textit{et al.} \cite{wang2021unfusion} proposed a multi-scale densely connected encoder-decoder fusion architecture.
+Moreover, Wang \textit{et al.} \cite{wang2022res2fusion} integrated the dense Res2Net and attention into the AE model to consider the long-range dependency features in the fusion results.